 How to Recognize You’re Being Manipulated in a Relationship?

+We are living in a time where it is increasingly difficult to differentiate between what is real and what is not.
 This uncertainty can extend to our most intimate relationships, leaving us questioning whether our partner truly loves us or is subtly manipulating us.

 The thrill of new love can be intoxicating, often blurring our judgment.
 In a healthy relationship, the initial excitement and infatuation will eventually give way to a deeper, more stable connection.

+Manipulation is the deliberate psychological influence over others for personal benefit, encompassing both subtle and overt tactics.
 It involves unfair strategies aimed at gaining control or advantage, making it difficult to detect due to its varied and often cunning approaches.
+Leading couples therapist in Delhi, Shivani Misri Sadhoo shares some of the ways to recognize it:

 How does one recognize the signs of manipulation in a relationship?